 R. Max Lohman, Jr. was born and raised in southern Indiana, just north of Louisville, Kentucky.
 Upon graduating high school he enlisted in the U.S. Navy in the Nuclear Power Training Program.
 After becoming “nuclear qualified” and attaining the rank of Machinist Mate Second Class (MM2/E-5), Max received an appointment to the U.S. Naval Academy.
 Upon graduation he selected Naval Aviation and after receiving his “Wings of Gold” Max transitioned to rotary wing aviation where he was qualifed as an aircraft commander in the SH-60B Seahawk and as a Functional Check Pilot (squadron level test pilot).
 Max was deployed twice to the Persian Gulf where he amassed over 1400 total flight hours, with ~600 hours of combat flight time and more than 500 shipboard landings.
 His sea tour came to end with his selection as the squadron and wing "Pilot of the Year" and culminated in selection as the 1999 Naval Helicopter Association “Pilot of the Year.”
 For his shore tour Max returned to the Naval Academy as a military professor where he taught Naval Warfare Strategy and Tactics.
 While teaching at the academy, Max attended the University of Maryland, Francis King Carey School of Law where he obtained his Juris Doctor degree.
 Subsequently, in 2003 Max moved to Palm Beach County and began his legal career, choosing to focus his practice in the area of local government/municipal law.
 Max is rated AV Preeminent® by Martindale-Hubbell, is a Florida Bar Board Certified Specialist in City, County and Local Government Law, and has more than fifteen years of experience in this field.
 Max currently serves as the City Attorney for the City of Palm Beach Gardens, the Town Attorney for the Town of Lantana and General Counsel for the West Palm Beach Downtown Development Authority and the West Palm Beach Art & Entertainment District.
 Max also serves as the Special Magistrate for the Towns of Glen Ridge and Cloud Lake.

-In 2014, Max founded the Lohman Law Group, P.A. to meet the ever growing need for expansive, comprehensive legal representation from a single law firm that represents only the interests of local governments, while providing the legal experience and resources of much larger firms that often represent clients whose interests conflict with those of the public sector.
+In 2014, Max founded the Lohman Law Group, P.A. to meet the ever growing need for expansive, comprehensive legal representation from a single law firm that represents the interests of local governments, while providing the legal experience and resources of much larger firms.
 Max strives to provide an “in-house” legal department experience at a cost that makes economic sense and represents a real value to the firm’s clients.

 Max is a member of the Board of Directors and General Counsel for a non-profit organization, Operation 120, Inc., serving homeless female military veterans in Palm Beach County with temporary housing and transitional life skills.
 In 2014 he founded Lohman Law Group, P.A. and more recently serves as President of SureTrust Title.